 A full-text collection of U. S. newspapers, magazines, and journals of ethnic, minority, and native presses, searchable in English and Spanish.
 This database includes both current (1990-present) and historical (1960-1989) indexes.Expand

-Subjects: African American Studies, Anthropology, Archives and Primary Sources, Current Events, Ethnic Studies, Georgia, History US, Jewish Studies, News Sources, Sociology
+Subjects: African American Studies, American Indian Studies, Anthropology, Archives and Primary Sources, Current Events, Ethnic Studies, Georgia, History US, Jewish Studies, News Sources, Sociology

 Full text of monographs, periodicals, pamphlets, and broadsides from Duke University's Sallie Bingham Center for Women's History and Culture, and the New York Public Library.Expand

 Materials address social, political, gender, and a host of other issues and is especially rich in conduct of life and domestic management literature.
 Also includes contextual essays by leading scholars.

 Subjects: Archives and Primary Sources, History US, Womens and Gender Studies

 A collection of primary source documents focusing on personal experience during the Great War.
 The collection includes diaries, journals, letters, trench literature, postcards, scrapbooks, albums, photographs, art, ephemera, sheet music, cartoons, propaganda and maps.Expandwalk-in users: OK

 Subjects: Archives and Primary Sources, English and American Literature, History Modern 1800-, History US, History World

 The Foreign Office Files for China, 1949-1980, is a digitized collection of the British Foreign Office files dealing with China, Hong Kong and Taiwan, specifically, the complete FO 371 and FCO 21 files from The National Archives, Kew.Expand